Scroll to content

 Bags and Wellies

 The children may bring in one bag, which must be a suitable size for hanging on their pegs, and a separate, named bag for their wellies (both of which must be named) to be kept at school.
-In addition to wellies, your child should have a set of alternative clothing (waterproof trousers/all-in-one/old joggers) for playing on the field during break times now we are well into the wet and windy wintery months.
+In addition to wellies, your child should have a set of alternative clothing (waterproof trousers/all-in-one/old joggers) for playing on the field during break times.

 If you have any questions at all about these or any other matters, please email me using the following: jlincoln@pulham.norfolk.sch.uk.
 If you would prefer to speak in person, please let me know and we can arrange a mutually convenient appointment.